Central New Mexico Community College School Images

 Additional School Information

-Students at CNM are prepared for community service through various programs that have been developed in response to specific community needs.
+Students are also prepared for community service through various programs that have been developed in response to specific community needs.
 The college has developed certificate and degree programs that specifically address the needs of the New Mexico economy.
 The college does this through the Center for Community Programs and Partnerships (C2P2) which over the years has been the recipient of various awards.
 Some of the associations which have honored C2P2 include the American Association of Community Colleges and the Corporation for National and Community Service.

-This website and associated pages are not associated with, endorsed by, or sponsored by Central New Mexico Community College.
 StateUniversity.com has no official or unofficial affiliation with Central New Mexico Community College.